 Additionally, at the highest point of the neighborhood stands the Cathedral of Barcelona, a splendid Gothic cathedral built between the 13th and 15th centuries, notable for its façade, a spacious and bright sanctuary, the crypt with its ancient tombs, beautiful cloisters, and the Cathedral Museum.

 Interested in learning much more about the Gothic Quarter?
-Do it in a fun way on the Free Tour of the Historic Center of Barcelona.
+Do it in a fun way on the Free Tour of the Old City of Barcelona.

-If you don’t have time to enter La Sagrada Familia, you have the option to learn about its intricate exterior facade and history on the Free Tour of La Sagrada Familia and Modernism in Barcelona, (as well as other Gaudí monuments).
+If you don’t have time to enter La Sagrada Familia, you have the option to learn about its intricate exterior facade and history on the Free Tour of Sagrada Familia.

 La Sagrada Familia is an impressive expiatory temple designed by Antoni Gaudí, which began construction in 1882.
 Heavily marked by the Catalan’s unique style, it combines elements of Art Nouveau, Catalan modernism, and late Spanish Gothic.